-This course will cover basic psychology concepts and specific concepts that relate to industry specific skills necessary for the work-place.
-Dealing specifically with customer relation issues will be a focus of the course.
+This course will cover basic psychology concepts and specific concepts that relate to industry specific skills necessary for the workplace.
+Customer relations issues will be a focus of the course.
 (S)

 PSY 2013 Introduction to Psychology

 A scientific study of behavior and cognitive processes.
 This course covers a wide range of human behavior.
 (F, S, Su)